-An effluent pump station will also be required to transport the treated water to the domestic treatment plant, if Riverbend did not modify its discharge permit.
-For purposes of this analysis, it is assumed that Riverbend will pursue a major permit amendment with the TCEQ as described later in this section.
+An effluent pump station will also be required to transport the treated water to the domestic treatment plant, unless Riverbend decided to modify its discharge permit.
 The processes included in the treatment train will be similar to the existing treatment trains.
-Refer to Appendix D for the process flow diagram of the proposed industrial wastewater treatment plant.
-The new treatment plant design will include the following processes:
+AECOM looked at two different alternatives, 4A and 4B, with the major difference being the use of a Dissolved Air Floatation (DAF) unit in lieu of the clarifiers, in Alternative 4B.
+The major equipment required for these alternatives is summarized in Table 5.
+Refer to Appendix D for the process flow diagrams of the proposed industrial wastewater treatment plant.